OFF

 - Panoramic views of Langtang Lirung, Ganesh Himal, Shishapangma, and more from the viewpoints like Nagthali Ghyang (3,165m).

-- Colourful rhododendron forests bloom in pink and red in spring.
+- Colorful rhododendron forests bloom in pink and red in spring.

 - Abundant wildlife like birds, langur monkeys, musk deer, and Himalayan pheasants.